avinashkrofficial/Simple_calculator_application/README.md

-TASK 1 - Calculator GUI Application using tkinter in Python programming
+CODSOFT TASK 1 - Calculator GUI Application using tkinter in Python programming